Angeline Quinto: 2017–present: I Can See Your Voice and 10Q

 Quinto released her fourth studio album, @LoveAngelineQuinto, on January 26, 2017.
 Besides Jonathan Manalo, she worked with new producers and songwriters, including Yeng Constantino and Marlon Barnuevo.
-She also wrote one of the tracks "Para Bang, Para Lang".
+She received writing credits for one of the tracks "Para Bang, Para Lang" ("It's Like, It's Just").
 The Philippine Daily Inquirer opined that the album emphasized Quinto's "subtlety" and grown-up perspectives.
-Quinto worked with Joel Lamangan for the second time on the romantic comedy-drama Foolish Love (2017), in which she played a woman with an immense determination to find companionship.
+Quinto worked with Joel Lamangan for the second time on the romantic comedy-drama Foolish Love (2017), in which she played a woman desperate to find companionship.
 Portraying a single and independent persona, she has said that certain aspects of her character's life mirrored her own.
 Isah Red of the Manila Standard wrote, "[Quinto] has evolved into a daring performer who met the demands of her character without reservations."
 Pablo Tariman of The Philippine Star labelled the film "light and breezy", and lauded Quinto's inherently spontaneous performance.
 She then served as one of the main panelists on the first season of the music game show I Can See Your Voice, based on the original South Korean show.
-In November 2017, Quinto was a recurring guest star in the action drama series Ang Probinsyano.
+In November 2017, Quinto had a guest role in the action drama series Ang Probinsyano.
 The following year, she collaborated with Kyla, KZ Tandingan, and Yeng Constantino for a concert with American vocal harmony group Boyz II Men at the Araneta Coliseum.
 Quinto then returned as a panelist on the second season of I Can See Your Voice in August 2019.

 After a two-year absence on screen, Quinto appeared in three productions in 2021.
 She took on a supporting role in the drama series Huwag Kang Mangamba co-starring Eula Valdez, Sylvia Sanchez, and Nonie Buencamino.
-In addition to acting, she recorded the main theme song of the show.
-She also became a judge on the sixth season of the amateur singing contest Tawag ng Tanghalan, which aired as a segment in the variety show It's Showtime.
-From October 29, 2021 to February 19, 2022, Quinto produced and headlined a ten-date livestreaming concert series, titled 10Q, which was filmed at the Metropolitan Theater in Manila.
+As well as acting, she recorded the main theme song of the show, which won a Star Award for Music for Inspirational Song of the Year.
+She also became a judge on the amateur singing contest Tawag ng Tanghalan, which aired as a segment in the variety show It's Showtime.
+From October 29, 2021, to February 19, 2022, Quinto produced and headlined a ten-date livestreaming concert series, titled 10Q, which was filmed at the Metropolitan Theater in Manila.
 A celebration of her ten-year career milestone, the shows were broadcast via the web-based platforms KTX.ph, iWantTFC and TFC IPTV.
-Alwin Ignacio writing for the Manila Standard appreciated Quinto's artistic growth and commended the "emotional commitment and truthfulness" of her performances.
+Alwin Ignacio, writing for the Manila Standard, appreciated Quinto's artistic growth and commended the "emotional commitment and truthfulness" of her performances.
 In November 2022, she served as a mentor in the reality talent show Dream Maker.
+Quinto starred alongside Alex Gonzaga in the comedy film Single Bells, which premiered at the Metro Manila Summer Film Festival in April 2023.
+The following year, she co-starred with Kim Chiu and Paulo Avelino in the comedy series remake What's Wrong with Secretary Kim (2024).